JTatum95/JTatum95.github.io/README.md

 Welcome to my GitHub page.
-I am a flexible developer who enjoys challenges, creativity, and learning new things.
+I am a flexible developer who loves to learn and create.
+I enjoy new challenges and problem solving.
 I have done most of my software development work in C, Java, and Python.
-I also enjoy web development work in PHP, JavaScript, Ruby on Rails, and HTML/CSS.
+I also enjoy web development work in PHP, JavaScript, Ruby on Rails, and HTML/CSS with MySQL databases.

 I have placed a few development projects here to show some of the work that I have done.
-This page will continue to be updated as I get the current projects I am working on in a more complete state.
+I am working on a few projects that I hope to add to this page once they arrive to a more stable state.

-My [Resume](/docs/JesseTatumResume2018.pdf) is also available.
+Please take a look at my [Resume](/docs/JesseTatumResume2018.pdf)

 # In-class projects
 Source code for these projects are available upon request, but not linked here so as to not give away solutions.

+* Web Development - PHP, Javascript, and MySQL
+    * Create a web application using the Leaflet map API to model trucks and their travel throughout the US.
+    * Allow for user input to update and delete from databases following different foreign key infrastructures.
+    * NOTE: This project will soon be deployed but is still undergoing final touches.

 * Android Java Development  - Wheaton College Android app.
     * I worked using Android Java and XML along with GitHub to redesign the Wheaton College app.